 Furthermore, here are some examples of emergency room errors that have gone wrong—and lead to medical malpractice cases.

-Emergency rooms see patients who come in with broken bones and fractures on a daily basis.
-In fact, these are very common injuries and are often treated pretty easily.
+Emergency rooms see patients who come in with broken bones and fractures daily.
+These are very common injuries and are often treated pretty easily.
 However, the biggest concern health care providers have for these patients is preventing infections.
-As a result, physicians prescribe antibiotics in order to prevent infections.
+As a result, physicians prescribe antibiotics to prevent infections.
 But, sadly this is where many medical provides also go wrong and make a mistake.

 Emergency rooms can be scary—but medical malpractice can even scarier.
 If you think you have been the victim of an emergency room error or you think you have a medical malpractice claim, then don’t hesitate to contact a medical malpractice attorney Jacksonville Florida.

-Call the attorneys at Hardesty, Tyde, Green & Ashton at (904) 398-2212 to find out your legal options.
+Call the attorneys at Hardesty, Tyde, Green, Ashton & Clifton at (904) 414-4906 to find out your legal options.
 We offer free case evaluations.
 Call us today to see how we can help you.